-I posit that Mr. Sparks was able to take on critical orientations to teaching in a more Freirean way and design critical pedagogical choices by honoring his students’ lived experiences and incorporating them in the curriculum (Freire, 2015).
-As demonstrated by Mr. Sparks’ critical literacy approaches, he was able to craft critical lines of inquiry in discourse and writing, hence modeling to his students that they too can utilize their voice to interrogate equity and justice within their own sociopolitical contexts.
-In validating his students lived experiences as critical knowledge, Sparks humanized their learning experiences by providing them voice.
-When teachers, like Mr. Sparks, prioritize critical approaches and design critical literacy pedagogies that are informed by the students’ knowledge, the moral ethic of cariño becomes evident as a praxis that provides voice to vulnerable students that for too long have been voiceless.
+In this paper, I demonstrated how Mr. Sparks honored his students’ lived experiences by incorporating them into his curriculum (Freire, 2015).
+Mr. Sparks’ critical literacy approaches encouragedhis students to uplift their voices to interrogate equity and justice within their own sociopolitical contexts.
+In validating his students' lived experiences as critical knowledge, Sparks humanized their learning experiences.
+Mr. Sparks employed the moral ethic of cariño by prioritizing critical literacy pedagogies that were informed by the students’ knowledge, YOU NEED SOMETHING MORE POWERFUL TO END THIS.
+WHAT DO YOU WANT TO LEAVE YOUR READERS WITH?

 References